Daisenryaku: Advanced Daisenryaku 2001

+Daisenryaku Portable

-Daisenryaku PortableDaisenryaku Portable is a military turn-based strategy game for the PlayStation Portable published by Genki.
+Daisenryaku Portable is a military turn-based strategy game for the PlayStation Portable published by Genki.

 The game takes place on a battlefield of hexagons, upon which the player assembles an army.
 The aim is to capture cities and factories, in order to increase available resources.
 The hexagons are rendered in an isometric view with no rotation supported, but the individual attacks are rendered in 3D.
 The game supports use of the ad hoc wireless mode of the PlayStation Portable for two player multiplayer.
 The main campaign takes place in the Far East in the twenty-first century.
 The factions in the game are fictional versions of Japan, USA, Russia, China, South Korea, and North Korea.

+Daisenryaku Portable 2

-Daisenryaku Portable 2Daisenryaku Portable 2 is a military turn-based strategy game for the PlayStation Portable published by Genki.
+Daisenryaku Portable 2 is a military turn-based strategy game for the PlayStation Portable published by Genki.
 It is a sequel to Daisenryaku Portable, and is set in the Middle East.
 The player does not control any country, instead controlling the supranational army named "Wild Geese".